 - Use a quality surge protector to avoid damage to electronic components caused by electrical power spikes.
 It is also important to use surge protection for the audio system amplifiers.

 - For organs with Plexiglass music racks that fold down, when closing the music rack lift the rack from the bottom and gently pull the top of the rack—this will avoid cracking the Plexiglass

 - In areas where small rodents (aka mice!) are an issue, confirm that your organ was built with rodent protection.
 If it was not, take precautions to prevent rodents getting inside the console where they WILL cause damage to wiring and eventually cause the organ to fail.

 - Keep your music rack fully illuminated--Rodgers digital organs built prior to 2011 use incandescent lamps in the music rack that burn out.
-If that's the only thing your organ needs, it's not worth a service call to fix, but you can do it yourself.
-The FB-33 lamps are available here.
+If that's the only thing your organ needs, it's not worth a service call to fix, but you can do it yourself--the lamps are easy to replace.
+FB-33 lamps are available here.